- Home

 Should you choose a fixed or variable mortgage?

-Wherever rates go, you may be wondering whether you should choose a fixed rate or variable mortgage deal.
+Whichever direction rates go in 2026, you may be wondering whether you should choose a fixed rate or variable mortgage deal.
 Around three-quarter of UK homeowners are currently on fixed-rate mortgage deals, with a set interest rate for a specific period of time of usually two, three or five years.

 The most obvious benefit of a fixed deal is the security of knowing exactly how much you’ll be paying in monthly mortgage repayments for the deal’s term, no matter what happens to the Bank of England base rate.
 However, if interest rates fall, you won’t benefit from a reduction in repayments.
 Read more about the standard differences between these types of mortgages in our article Should I go for a fixed or variable rate mortgage?